-If you know you are going to be absent, or be out of town and unable to complete an assignment on time, it is your responsibility as a college student to make that work up before you miss in order not to miss in-class work/quizzes.
+An absence is an absence.
+If you know you are going to be absent, it is your responsibility as a college student to make that work up before you miss in order not to miss class notes and in-class work/quizzes.
 Work not turned in before your absence, unless met with my approval, will be considered late.